alex-nickerson/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors

-This landing page was created as per The Odin Project.
+This game was created as per The Odin Project.
 See: https://www.theodinproject.com/lessons/foundations-rock-paper-scissors

 Play Rock Paper Scissors using the console!
 Use Developer Tools -> script.js and look at the console log to play.